sergio-costas/snap-build-tools/remove_common/README.md

 in the command line (this is a must to preserve compatibility with the old behavior).

 You can also add the *-v* argument to have *verbose* output of which files are being removed.
+Also, you can add the *-q* parameter, which will remove any output to the screen.

 Also, it is possible to add *-e path1/\* path2/\*.so ...* to exclude several paths or files from being checked and/or removed.